Icann09/my-library/README.md

-# 📚 BookWise
+# 📚 My Library

-BookWise is a **university library management solution** that enables students to borrow, return, and manage books online.
+My Library is a **university library management solution** that enables students to borrow, return, and manage books online.
 It provides a clean interface, authentication system, and activity tracking to make library management more efficient.

 ---